-The voluntary separation rate (also known as the employee-initiated separation rate) for non-casual employees at the City during 2017/18 was 8.2%.
+The voluntary separation rate (also known as the employee-initiated separation rate) for non-casual employees at the City during 2018/19 was 7.0%.
 This rate, which excludes completion of fixed-term appointments, has remained below 10% over the past five years.

-The separation rate for new employees, i.e. those that commenced during 2017/18 excluding the completion of term appointments (also known as the new starter turnover rate) was 4%.
-Both the voluntary separation and the new starter turnover rates are below the 2018 median for the Sydney Urban Councils' benchmarking peer group which were 10.41% and 10% respectively.
+The separation rate for new employees, i.e. those that commenced during 2018/19 excluding the completion of term appointments (also known as the new starter turnover rate) was 5.5%.
+Both the voluntary separation and the new starter turnover rates are lower than the last reported median for the Sydney Urban Councils' benchmarking peer group which were 10.4%5 and 10.0% respectively.